alejandro-godinez/UsefulScripts/bashdoc/bashdoc.sh.md

 <!-- Auto-generated using bashdoc.sh -->
 # [bashdoc.sh](bashdoc.sh)

-Parse documentation comments from bash script and generate markdown
+Parse documentation comments from bash script and generate markdown.
+The output file will be saved in the same directory unless the optional output directory option is specified.
+The output file name will be the name of the script with '.md' extension.

-@version 1.0.0
+@version 2023.6.23

 Supported Function Formats:
 - name() { }